 "One billion" tires are discarded worldwide every year.

-Although they were created for human convenience, discarded tires—which are incinerated or landfilled—are causing various forms of environmental pollution.
+Although they were created for human convenience, discarded tires—which are either incinerated or landfilled—are causing various forms of environmental pollution.

 There is a company that makes shoes from recycled tires.
 "Tread & Groove" has raised a total of approximately 50 million won through its upcycled tire shoes.